 North America continues to suffer from an uninformed approach to the rail vs. road choice in the movement of goods and people.
 There is significant but diffuse evidence that road transport costs more than rail for construction, maintenance, operation, and a host of social and environmental impacts.
 Relatively inexpensive energy costs from nearly constant fuel prices, federal and state highway subsidization, and the lack of complete accounting for indirect negative effects—diseconomies—have led to an unhealthy dependence on road transport.
 In turn, the shift toward interstate trucking of most freight, has led to a decrease in the modal share of short- to medium-distance rail shipping, and the loss of service to many individual commercial and industrial sites.

-The proposed research intends to establish a balanced decision framework by creating a comprehensive inventory of impacts of freight transportation infrastructure and to assign a current-dollar cost—economic, social, health, and environmental—to these lifecycle factors.
+The proposed research intends to establish a balanced decision framework by creating a comprehensive inventory of impacts of land freight transportation infrastructure and to assign a current-dollar cost—economic, social, health, and environmental—to these lifecycle factors.
 Costs in financial and other terms need to be addressed for these variables:

 - Air Quality—harmful emissions, e.g. criteria pollutants and air toxics, continue to burden the more populated areas of the country, and transportation is a major contributor